-The Carroll Kennel Club is a service organization supporting various youth programs, disaster related projects, and other canine related activities for our community and at large.
+The Carroll Kennel Club, an AKC member club, is a service organization supporting various youth programs, disaster related projects, and other canine related activities for our community and at large.
 The Club also offers a Canine Good Citizenship test.

 Educational programs are given throughout the year at our general meetings, which are open to the public.